Last updated: September 2020

 In some circumstances, we will keep your data for longer than 6 years if we cannot delete it for regulatory or legal reasons.
 If it is required to extend our retention period, we will continue to ensure that your privacy is protected and we will only use it for the specified reasons.

-When we first collect your data, we will give you the opportunity to confirm your preferences.
+Both when you enter our site or sign up as a user, we will confirm that you have opted into our services.
 Any electronic marketing communications we send you will include clear instructions to follow should you wish to unsubscribe at any time.

 As a data subject, you have a number of rights: